First lady Jill Biden tests negative for Covid-19 - KTVZ

 “After isolating for five days and receiving negative results from two consecutive COVID-19 tests, the First Lady will depart South Carolina later today for Delaware,” Alexander said in a written statement.

-President Joe Biden arrived in Rehoboth Beach, Delaware, on Saturday evening.
-He has no public events on his schedule for the day,
+Jill Biden is joining President Joe Biden in Rehoboth Beach, Delaware, on Sunday.
+The President arrived there on Saturday evening.
+He has no public events on his schedule for the day.

+The first lady tested positive for Covid-19 on Monday while she and the President were vacationing with several members of their family on Kiawah Island, South Carolina.
+The President returned to Washington the following day for a bill signing before moving on to Delaware.
+It was the first time Jill Biden had Covid-19, according to Alexander.

+The first lady had been taking the drug Paxlovid to help ease symptoms.
+The President also took the antiviral medication when he had Covid-19 last month.
+He eventually tested positive for a rebound case of Covid-19, which happens to some people who take Paxlovid.

 The-CNN-Wire